d12frosted/elpa-mirror/melpa/svg-tag-mode-readme.txt

                        (lambda () (interactive) (message "Hello world!"))
                        "Print a greeting message"))))

-;; This replaces any occurence of ":TODO:" with a static SVG tag ;; displaying ":TODO:"
+;; This replaces any occurence of ":TODO:" with a dynamic SVG tag ;; displaying ":TODO:"
 (setq svg-tag-tags
       '((":TODO:" . (svg-tag-make))))